morrownr/8812au-20210820/README.md

 ### Driver Options (`edit-options.sh`)

-Note: In Linux, driver options are called module parameters.
+Note: In Linux, driver options are also called `module parameters` .

 A file called `8812au.conf` will be installed in `/etc/modprobe.d` by default if you use the installation script, `install-driver.sh`.
 If you